 The settler’s market is also a fantastic place to sample some of the international flavors of the region from the regular food stalls.
 If you have a sweet tooth, make sure to visit Mr. Cannolo for delicious homemade cannoli for an authentic taste of Italy.
 Big on the pig?
 Gryphon Smokehouse serves American-style BBQs including pulled pork, brisket, and more.
 Looking for some south-east Asian flavor?
 Head over to Umi’s Kitchen for authentic Malay cuisine.

 3. Relax with a Mystery Picnic

 Enter AmazingCo.
-With AmazingCo.’s Mystery Picnic you can enjoy a picnic with a twist.
-AmazingCo. sends you to six secret destinations within the Swan Valley where you collect treats for your picnic basket as you go.
-But instead of just telling you where to go, you’ll need to work out each location by yourself by solving a riddle or clue.
+With AmazingCo’s Mystery Picnic, you can enjoy a picnic with a twist.
+AmazingCo sends you to six secret destinations within the Swan Valley, where you collect treats for your picnic basket as you go.
+But instead of telling you where to go, you’ll need to work out each location by yourself by solving a riddle or clue.

 At the end of the day, you will have been to some of the best producers in the region and have a picnic ready to enjoy at the final, picturesque location.

-While the Mystery Picnic takes the hassle out of planning and adds little fun and mystery into your day, you are still in control.
-There is no time limit and you can add in other stops along the way creating a totally unique and independent adventure.
+While the Mystery Picnic takes the hassle out of planning and adds a little fun and mystery into your day, you are still in control.
+There is no time limit, and you can add in other stops along the way, creating a totally unique and independent adventure.